-Join Rick Allen Lippert for an in-depth discussion in this video Applying basic makeup for men, part of On Camera: Video Makeup Techniques.
+Join Rick Allen Lippert for an in-depth discussion in this video Applying basic makeup for men, part of Web Video: Makeup Techniques.

 I'm a guy who has had to learn how to apply his own makeup for both stage and camera work.
 Many of the techniques I will be teaching you were handed down to me by other men with whom I've worked, along with some tips given to me by a few female makeup artists.
 The first thing they have all said is to wash your face before you start.
 If you don't, then the foundation can't really adhere to your face due to the oils on your skin.
 If you've ever painted a piece of wood or anything metal, you have to sand it first so the paint would stick, right?
 Same principle with washing your face before applying makeup.